Avalanche Press Homepage Avalanche Press Online Store

 Conclusion

-Many years ago, I witnessed a teetotalling colleague, wargame designer Jon Southard, become rather inebriated.
+Many years ago, I witnessed a teetotalling colleague, wargame designer Jon Southard, become uncharacteristically inebriated.
 He proceeded to explain to an Australian game designer, Harry Rowland, that Harry's magnum opus of World War II strategy would always be incomplete as long as it lacked a scenario titled "Panzern im Perth."
 Not content with this, Jon then climbed atop a table and led about a half-dozen drunken Australian game industry types through a mumbled chorus of "Waltzing Matilda" — in really bad German.
 To my knowledge, Jon has never imbibed since.
 But I always wanted to memorialize that evening by actually publishing a scenario with his title, and it's not like there are many opportunities.

-Developer’s Commentary
+Commentary

 Scenario Twelve